 hayu’s immediate appeal is its low price.
 At $6.99 per month, it’s half the price of Netflix or Stan and yet comes jam-packed with thousands of episodes of reality TV, with new episodes often added right after they air in the US.

 But fans of the genre don’t just have hayu as an option.
-There’s also Foxtel’s revamped and re-priced Foxtel Now streaming service, which mixes live streaming channels with an on-demand library for a price way below that of getting a full Foxtel installation.
-And while the two services have some shows in common, Foxtel has its own exclusives as well as its own in-house productions.
+There’s also Foxtel’s revamped and re-priced Foxtel Now streaming service, which mixes live streaming channels with an on-demand library for a price way below that of getting a full Foxtel installation, and the brand new Foxtel-powered service Binge which also features a selection of reality shows new and old.
+And while the three services have some shows in common, Foxtel has its own exclusives as well as its own in-house productions.

 Aside from the mega-brands, there’s also a wealth of other shows available in hayu’s extensive library.
 There’s the pro-cooking content show Top Chef to the controversy-filled Mysteries and Scandals to… well, all the other shows featuring the extended Kardashian family!

 hayu’s also made itself nice and accessible with apps for the Telstra TV boxes, as well as the Apple TV and most recently, a native app on the popular Fetch TV platform.
 High definition is streamed when possible (not all the older episodes are in HD, of course) at no extra charge.
 Mobile devices are covered with an excellent app for iOS and Android that makes it easy to browse the library and can also stream to Chromecast.